Documentation

 </dependencies>

-5. To validate your pom.xml, run Maven’s validate command–for example, enter the following in your terminal:
+5. To check your pom.xml for problems, run Maven’s validate command–for example, enter the following in your terminal:

 mvn validate